Critical Access Hospitals

 Deadlines/Timeline

 The SHIP grant is from June 1-May 31 every year.
-SHIP applications typically become become available in December, and are due to our office in January.
+SHIP applications are typically available in December, and are due to our office in January.
 Exact timing will depend on when the federal office (HRSA) releases the SHIP grant application.
 (Hospitals may not spend money before the contract is signed and counter-signed.)

-May 31.
-SHIP grant year ends.
+May 31: SHIP grant year ends.
 Last date a purchase may be made for reimbursement.

-June 1.
-SHIP grant year begins.
+June 1: SHIP grant year begins.

-June.
-WORH will notify hospitals of the exact amount of funding for the new SHIP year.
+June: WORH will notify hospitals of the exact amount of funding for the new SHIP year.

-June 15.
-Final deadline to submit invoices for reimbursement for the passed SHIP year.
+June 15: Final deadline to submit invoices for reimbursement for the passed SHIP year.

-June/July.
-UW-Purchasing sends contracts to hospitals.
+June/July: UW-Purchasing sends contracts to hospitals.
 Once completed, hospitals may make purchases and invoice WORH for reimbursement.

 Questions?

-Contact Megan Polster, Program Assistant, at mepolster@wisc.edu or (608) 261-1891.
+Contact Samantha Peck, SHIP Program Manager, at samantha.peck@wisc.edu or 608-261-1891.

 The Wisconsin Office of Rural Health receives grant funding from the Federal Office of Rural Health Policy (FORHP) for the Medicare Rural Hospital Flexibility (Flex) Program.
 The Flex Program, established by Congress in 1997, assisted small hospitals in converting to a Critical Access Hospitals (CAH) designation – decreasing rural hospital closures and improving rural health care access.
 The Flex Program has evolved over recent years, and now assists CAHs with quality improvement, financial and operational improvement, population health, and integration of Emergency Medical Services (EMS).